-The US Protest Law Tracker, part of ICNL’s US Program, follows initiatives at the state and federal level since November 2016 that restrict the right to peaceful assembly.
+The US Protest Law Tracker, part of ICNL's US Program, follows initiatives at the state and federal level since January 2017 that restrict the right to peaceful assembly.
 For information about our methodology, click here.
 For more information and an analysis of this data, click here.

 Pending, defeated or expired initiatives